Alice C. Linsley

 No objection to a theory of evolution can be drawn from the two Creation narratives in Gen. i and ii., since it is generally agreed among educated Christians that these are mythological in origin, and that their value for us is symbolic rather than historical.

-It is time for Christians on both sides of the Atlantic to set aside assumptions and look more closely at what Genesis tells us about our world.
+It is time for Christians on both sides of the Atlantic to set aside assumptions and look with greater objectivity at what Genesis tells us about the world.

-Related reading: Anglicanism on the Doctrine of Creation; Genesis and Genetics; The Importance of Binary Distinctions; John Walton's Lost World of Genesis One; Hierarchy in Creation: The Biblical View; Rightly Reading Genesis 1-3; The United Religions Initiative, A Bridge Back to Gnosticism; Russian Church Seeks End to Darwinian Monopoly in Education; The Oldest Human Fossils; Q and A on Creation and Evolution
+Related reading: Theories of Change and Constancy; Anglicanism on the Doctrine of Creation; Genesis and Genetics; The Importance of Binary Distinctions; Hierarchy in Creation: The Biblical View; Rightly Reading Genesis 1-3; The United Religions Initiative, A Bridge Back to Gnosticism; Russian Church Seeks End to Darwinian Monopoly in Education; Q and A on Creation and Evolution

 N.T.
 Wright also supports women bishops in the C of E.